1. Block or cover access points to your home especially the roof, vents, chimney, broken tiles, eaves, etc.

 Smells and Food

 Spread something that smells potent.
-Possums tent to flee from smells such as Ammonia, mothballs and garlic.
+Possums tend to flee from smells such as Ammonia, mothballs and garlic.
 Apply a chemical repellent.
 These can be applied to gardens, flowerbeds, or the base of a structure.

 Remove Food Sources